arjunkc/scanner-scripts/README.md

 # TODO

-1. Test the single sided scanning stuff. ~~In particular, delete the pnm files.~~
+1. Test the single sided scanning stuff. ~~In particular, delete the pnm files.~~ Still working, the filelist function is a bit problematic.
+Also debugging output is not going in.
 1. Clean up the code.
 1. Deal with permissions errors on the logfile.
 1. Change logdir option to logfile.
 Make logging a little bit better.